-On 25thMay 2018 the General Data Protection Regulation (GDPR) will come into effect and organisations who have customers, staff or contractors within the European Union and process their personal information are examining what information they current hold.
-The GDPR will be the single biggest change to data protection legislation since 1998 giving individuals greater rights in understanding who is processing their personal information, what personal information is being processed and why it is being processed.
-As Data Controllers or Data Processors it will be important, if you are processing an individual’s personal information, you understand how and why this is being conducted to ensure the processing is legal and the risk of a data breach is minimised.
+On 25thMay 2018 the General Data Protection Regulation (GDPR) came into effect The GDPR was the single biggest change to data protection legislation since 1998 giving individuals greater rights in understanding who is processing their personal information, what personal information is being processed and why it is being processed.
+As Data Controllers or Data Processors it is important, if you are processing an individual’s personal information, you understand how and why this is being conducted to ensure the processing is legal and the risk of a data breach is minimised.

 The Information Commissioners Office (ICO) recommends organisations maintain records detailing several aspects of processing including purposes, data sharing and retention.
 To help with this, they have produced templates to aid the information audit and data mapping which, once complete, gives the data controller/processor an overview of the personally identifiable information they are holding, why they are holding it and how they are holding it.
 If you have been considering digital transformation and information management, this mapping of data and completing the ICO template will make the process much easier.